patriciafig/pintos/DESIGNDOCUMENT1.md

 >> `struct' member, global or static variable, `typedef', or
 >> enumeration.
 Identify the purpose of each in 25 words or less.

+- In thread.h, added variable to thread struct:

+**int64_t sleep_time;**     -- makes the timer built into the thread

+If a thread is sleeping, ticks indicate the tick value when the thread is done sleeping and ready to be unblocked.

 ---- ALGORITHMS ----

 >> A2: Briefly describe what happens in a call to timer_sleep(),